 Rodents are bad news for your chickens.
 Not only are they eating into your wallet by eating the food you bought for your chickens, they’re also carriers of disease and are extremely destructive to structures such as the chicken coop.
 Even worse, if one of your neighbors, or maybe even you, set out poison to kill the rodents, they could die in the coop, get eaten by your chickens, and end up poisoning your birds as well.

-You can avoid this chicken keeping mistake by either using a rodent proof chicken feeder, or feeding your chickens only as much as they can eat each morning, so there’s no food sitting around after dark, when mice and rats are most active.
+You can avoid chicken keeping mistakes like this by either using a rodent proof chicken feeder, or feeding your chickens only as much as they can eat each morning, so there’s no food sitting around after dark, when mice and rats are most active.

 11. Being neglectful with heat lamps